-Some jobs get into trouble because of heavy emphasis on drawings than on detailing and logistics.
+Some jobs get into trouble because of a heavy emphasis on drawings than on detailing and logistics.
 What takes a detailer an hour to detail takes him twice as long to draw.
-If a detailer concentrate on CAD, there is a chance a rebar is on his drawings but not at the site.
+If a detailer concentrates on CAD, there is a chance a rebar is in his drawings but not at the site.
 If he instead concentrate on his detailing, the bar maybe at the jobsite but not on his drawings.
 The later is easily solved by a phone call.

 On occasion rebar is all over the jobsite, but because of double handling placing labor stumbles and get behind.
-When bars are not properly segregated by release for pinpoint off loading then double handling occurs and field resource become inefficient.
-One job we took over had an identical bridge abutments in one release - and a creek between abutments.
+When bars are not properly segregated by release for pinpoint offloading then double handling occurs and field resource become inefficient.
+One job we took over had an identical bridge abutment in one release – and a creek between abutments.